austinszeng/thesis/copilot_eval/README.md

 We will take a percentage of programs that have a vulnerability.

 If possible: similar to the paper, we will create box plots of non-vulnerable vs. vulnerable programs against the code assistant's (probability) score for each CWE scenario.

+## Running Code Generation script:
+TO-DO: Explain what it does...

+- Need to be logged in to HuggingFace CLI

 ## Basic CodeQL Workflow:
 This is automated with the `main.sh` script's `run_codeql` function.
 Check comments for parameters.